Fastly: Joshua Bixby as CEO (2020–2022)

 In February 2020, Bergman stepped down as CEO and assumed the role of chief architect and executive chairperson; Joshua Bixby took over the CEO role.

 In August 2020, Fastly announced it was acquiring cybersecurity company Signal Sciences for $775 million ($200 million in cash and $575 million in stock).

 In June 2021, Ronald W. Kisling, previously employed by Alphabet as the CFO of the Fitbit division, was hired to serve as Fastly's CFO, succeeding Adriel Lares.
 He assumed the position in August 2021.

-On 8 June 2021, Fastly reported problems with their CDN service which caused many major websites, such as Reddit, gov.uk, and Amazon, along with major news sources such as The New York Times, The Guardian, and the BBC, to become unavailable.
+On 8 June 2021, Fastly reported problems with its CDN service which caused many major websites, such as Reddit, gov.uk, and Amazon, along with major news sources such as The New York Times, The Guardian, and the BBC, to become unavailable.
 The outage was resolved by Fastly after a few hours.
 Fastly reported that the cause of the outage was a software bug triggered by a specific user configuration.

 In May 2022, Fastly announced it had acquired Glitch, a web coding platform with more than 1.8 million developers.